Table of Contents

-- Department supervisors and academic department faculty and staff must notify the HC Coordinator of any manufacturer's containers that have inadequate labels and receive instructions from the HC Coordinator as to the appropriate label.
+- Department supervisors and academic department faculty and staff must notify the HazCom Coordinator of any manufacturer's containers that have inadequate labels and receive instructions from the HazCom Coordinator as to the appropriate label.

-- Department supervisors and academic department faculty and staff who are responsible for on-site hazardous chemicals formulation must ensure that containers are properly labeled, consulting the HC Coordinator as necessary.
+- Department supervisors and academic department faculty and staff who are responsible for on-site hazardous chemicals formulation must ensure that containers are properly labeled, consulting the HazCom Coordinator as necessary for label content.

 - Department supervisors and academic department faculty and staff inspect their work areas regularly to ensure that all containers of hazardous chemicals present are properly labeled.
 If unlabeled non-original (portable) containers of hazardous chemicals not in use are found, the supervisor identifies the employee responsible for the transfer of materials, reminds that employee of the labeling requirements, and supervises the placement of labels.
 If an improperly labeled container is found, the supervisor or faculty member is responsible for labeling consulting the HazCom Coordinator as necessary for label content.

-- The HC Coordinator periodically inspects the workplace, bringing labeling inadequacies to the attention of the supervisor or academic faculty or staff.
+- The HazCom Coordinator periodically inspects the workplace, bringing labeling inadequacies to the attention of the supervisor or academic faculty or staff.

-The HC Coordinator or department HC Trainer provide training for employees who may be exposed to hazardous chemicals under normal operating conditions or in foreseeable emergencies, including new or transferred employees.
+The HazCom Coordinator or department HazCom Trainer provide training for employees who may be exposed to hazardous chemicals under normal operating conditions or in foreseeable emergencies, including new or transferred employees.
 On-line training customized to include specific College policies and requirements may also be used.

-All new employees are given a one-page summary of the HC Program during benefits orientation.
+All new employees are given a one-page summary of the HazCom Program during benefits orientation.
 Training updates are provided periodically and when new hazards are introduced.
-The HC Trainer maintains training records for all employees trained.
+The HazCom Trainer maintains training records for all employees trained.